How to Buy the Deutschland-Ticket For Your Trip to Germany Without a German Bank Account

 1. Aaron and I each subscribed using the Rheinbahn app on our phones and a credit card before arriving in Germany.

 2. Once we arrived at the Frankfurt am Main airport we hopped on a regional train and went right to Cologne.
 I was glad we hadn’t bought tickets for a fast train because our plane was 2 hours late and we likely would have missed the train.
+On another trip we landed in Munich and then hopped on a train to Regensburg and stopped for a couple hours in Landshut.
+We love the flexibility of the Deutschland-Ticket!

-6. Regional trains vary throughout Germany so we’ve traveled on several different kinds with and without our luggage.
+6. Regional trains vary throughout Germany so we’ve traveled on several different kinds of trains with and without our luggage.
 Most, but not all, have luggage racks that will accommodate our carry-on size travel backpack and spinner suitcase.

 8. We’ve had to change trains more frequently, which means going up and down stairs to change platforms (or waiting for the elevator) and sometimes sprinting to make our connection.
 German trains are no longer as reliably on time as they used to be, so we’ve missed a few connections due to train delays.
 So far we’ve just caught the next train and it hasn’t been a problem.
+We’ve had more delays and frustration the times we booked high speed trains.

 9. Bathrooms are hit and miss on regional trains.
 Sometimes they work, sometimes they don’t.
 Some regional trains haven’t had a bathroom at all.